Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair

-The holonomy group of $g_\Phi$ is determined by the topology of $M^8$.
-The Riemannian metric $g_\Phi$ of a torsion-free ${\rm Spin}(7)$-structure $\Phi$ has full holonomy ${\rm Spin}(7)$ if and only if $M^8$ is simply connected and the Betti numbers of $M^8$ satisfy $b^3+b^4_+=b^2+2b^4_- + 25$.
+The holonomy group of $g_\Phi$ for a torsion-free ${\rm Spin}(7)$-structure $\Phi$ is determined by the topology of $M^8$.
+It has full holonomy ${\rm Spin}(7)$ if and only if $M^8$ is simply connected and the Betti numbers of $M^8$ satisfy $b^3+b^4_+=b^2+2b^4_- + 25$.
 We call such a manifold irreducible.
 In this case, we have $b^4_7=0$ (cf. \cite[Proposition 10.6.5 and Theorem 10.6.8]{Joyce3}).

 On a manifold $M^8$ admitting a torsion-free ${\rm Spin}(7)$-structure $\Phi$, there is a decomposition of $\Omega^4(M^8)$, the space of smooth 4-forms, induced from (\ref{eq:Spin7 irr decomp}):

 where we denote by $\Omega^4_k (M^8)$ the space of smooth sections of $\Lambda^4_k T^* M^8$.
 Set $(\Hh^4_k)_\Phi = \{ \xi \in \Omega^4_k (M^8) \mid d \xi = d *_\Phi \xi = 0 \}$, which is the space of harmonic forms in $\Omega^4_k (M^8)$, $b^4_k = \dim (\Hh^4_k)_\Phi$ and